max-cmoa/browsersync-reload-browser-test/README.md

 # simple-starter-theme

   A starter theme to teach how abstractions and modular design can help making websites and maintenance easier.
-This code repository attempts to show begineers how to use node, npm, sass using **.scss** syntax, and gulp when developing a theme.
+This code repository attempts to show beginners how to use node, npm, sass using **.scss** syntax, and gulp when developing a theme.
 Follow the steps one by one.

   Always remember these words: **Make one change/save at a time, and reload your browser to see if your change worked**.

 # Starting

+The files **index.php** and **style.css** are required in a WordPress theme.

 If you don't have a developers environment, I would consider reading this <ins>[atom.io setup gist](https://gist.github.com/max-cmoa/a16bf224d1b6672bea030e7196d26a22)</ins>.